MicrosoftDocs/memdocs/windows-365/enterprise/alerts.md

 # Alerts in Windows 365

-The Windows 365 Alerts system notifies you when specific events occur in your Cloud PC environment, like connection, provisioning, or upload failures.
-By default, these alerts appear in the Microsoft Endpoint manager admin center as pop-up notifications.
+The Windows 365 Alerts system notifies you when specific events occur in your Cloud PC environment, like connection, provisioning, or image upload failures.
+By default, these alerts appear in the Microsoft Endpoint manager admin center as pop-up notifications (you can also turn on email notifications).
+You can customize the built-in alert rules:

-## View alerts

-To view the list of recent alerts, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Alerts (preview)**.

-## Customize alert rules

-You can customize and create alert rules to suit your needs:

-- Configure each alert to notify you in the console and/or by email.
 - Set conditions and thresholds for triggering alerts.
 - Define the severity of alerts.
 - Turn each alert rule on or off.
+- Configure each alert to notify you in the console and/or by email.

+## View alerts

+To view the list of recent alerts, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Alerts (preview)**.

-### Change an existing alert rule
+## Customize alert rule

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Alerts (preview)** > **Alert rules**.
-2. Select an item in the list.
+2. Select a rule in the list.
 3. On the **System rule** page, make any changes that you want in the **Conditions**, **Settings**, and **Notifications** sections.
 4. Select **Apply** to save the changes to the rule.

-### Create a new alert rule

-???

 <!-- ########################## -->
 ## Next steps